i-right-i/Godot_Test_2d_Vector/README.md

 Use Arrow Keys  to move!

-All the important codes is in My_Sprite.gd
+All the important codes is in MySprite.gd